ROWAN-W/Starling-Watcher/README.md

 3. will the project be used by public or just with in the lab
 4. development environment
 5. Are the drone commercial or built in lab
+---

+## How to Divide Work?
+(3/22 discussion)
+1. First stage: Everyone agrees on draft features/layout of the website => the most obvious marking point *"web accessibility" might be a strong plus in marking comparing to fancy UI
+2. One person (at most two) is responsible for the frontend study
+3. The rest of the members are dealing with Kubernates API for different features

 <https://docs.google.com/document/d/1XD38Y7_Qh-EGPpgBfbo9n7XeQuZsez-1S_5RAFQ7KT8/edit>